JanssenProject/jans/docs/janssen-server/config-guide/auth-server-config/attribute-configuration.md

 # Attribute

-User claims are individual pieces of user data, like `uid` or `email`, that are required by applications in order to identify a user and grant access to protect resources.
+User claims are individual pieces of user data, like `uid` or `email`, that are required by applications to identify a user and grant access to protect resources.

 Janssen server's default configuration comes with certain user claims already configured.
 In addition to these, custom user claims can be added as required.
 The Janssen Server provides multiple configuration tools to perform these tasks.